vidbina/vidbina.github.io/_drafts/2013-03-08-washee-washee.markdown

  - experiment
  - mobile
  - back-end
-description: The road I ventured from concept to almost first-shipment, basically a short review of how we got Laundr up and running.
+description: "Laundr picks up, cleans and delivers your suits when you want it, where you want it.
+This article chronicles the events as I experienced them.
+Conception, first app shipment and first actual delivery."
 ---

-I believe it has been a month and a half since this idea has been floating around in the [Port][port].
-Orgeon came up with the bit, got the [Saddle][saddl] fellers all too much excited about the concept and that is how the ball started rolling.
+I believe it has been a month and a half since this idea has been floating around in the [Port][port]&hellip; a month ago {{":ghost:" | emojify }} (I just undusted this post from my dusty drafts collection).
+Orgeon came up with the bit, got the [Saddl][saddl] fellers all too much excited about the concept and that is how the ball started rolling.

-Idea: Offer a suit dry cleaning service to blue collar workers allowing user-specified pickup and delivery times and locations.
+The idea: Offer a qualitative suit dry cleaning service to blue collar workers allowing user-specified pickup and delivery times and locations.
+Qualitative as in, people should dare entrust us their expensive suits.
+{{ ":necktie:" | emojify }} {{ ":package:" | emojify }}

+The advantage: Don&rsquo;t ever worry about heading to the dry cleaners yourself again.
+Now you can spend even more time stuck in your (awesome) office (in the summer), having one less excuse to head out to catch a fresh whiff of air {{ ":innocent:" | emojify }}.

 <div class="element">
   <img